tembo-io/website/src/content/docs/product/stacks/Transactional/oltp.md

 ### Load a sample dataset

 Next, let's set up the sample dataset.
-In this example, we'll be using [AdventureWorks-for-Postgres](https://github.com/lorint/AdventureWorks-for-Postgres), a free resource available from Microsoft that's recommended for use on the [Postgres wiki](https://wiki.postgresql.org/wiki/Sample_Databases).
+In this example, we'll be using [AdventureWorks-for-Postgres](https://github.com/lorint/AdventureWorks-for-Postgres).

-This example was chosen as it has a wide variety of tables that are designed to imitate what you might actually need or encounter when working with an actual OLTP database.
-It's also been around long enough that there are a lot of online SQL tutorials that work with this dataset for emulating real-world situations to help with learning SQL.

 #### Enable extensions